 *There is a lover triangle of sorts in this book and it isn’t a strong story element although I understand the need for it.
 Ultimately I enjoyed the book enough to overlook it.

-Possible Pairings: The Diviners by Libba Bray, The Dark Unwinding by Sharon Cameron, Always a Witch by Carolyn MacCullough, Hourglass by Myra McEntire, The Shadow Society by Marie Rutkoski, The Invention of Hugo Cabret by Brian Selznick, Leviathan by Scott Westerfeld, Selling Hope by Kristin O’Donnell Tubb
+Possible Pairings: The Diviners by Libba Bray, The Dark Unwinding by Sharon Cameron, Murder for the Modern Girl by Kendall Kulper, Always a Witch by Carolyn MacCullough, Hourglass by Myra McEntire, The Shadow Society by Marie Rutkoski, The Invention of Hugo Cabret by Brian Selznick, Leviathan by Scott Westerfeld, Selling Hope by Kristin O’Donnell Tubb, In the Shadow of Blackbirds by Cat Winters

 *This book was acquired for review from the publisher at BEA 2013*